SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

         ```bash
         curl -X POST --header "Authorization: Bearer ${ACCESS_TOKEN}" -F file=@accommodations.xml https://import.sbac.org/accommodations/imports
         ```
     1. Load assessment packages.
-These are created by the tabulator; they are not provided here because they are propietary in nature.
+These are created by the tabulator; they are not provided here because they are proprietary in nature.
 For each file:
         ```bash
         curl -X POST --header "Authorization: Bearer ${ACCESS_TOKEN}" -F file=@2017-2018.csv https://import.sbac.org/packages/imports
         ```